-- Students have the right to clear, accurate, and current information about their transfer admission requirements, transfer admission deadlines, degree requirements, and transfer policies that include course equivalencies. - Transfer and freshman-entry students have the right to expect comparable standards for regular admission to programs and comparable program requirements. - Students have the right to seek clarification regarding their transfer evaluation and may request the reconsideration of any aspect of that evaluation.
+- 1. Students have the right to clear, accurate, and current information about their transfer admission requirements, transfer admission deadlines, degree requirements, and transfer policies that include course equivalencies. - Transfer and freshman-entry students have the right to expect comparable standards for regular admission to programs and comparable program requirements. - Students have the right to seek clarification regarding their transfer evaluation and may request the reconsideration of any aspect of that evaluation.
 In response, the college will follow established practices and processes for reviewing its transfer credit decisions. - 4.
 Students who encounter other transfer difficulties have the right to seek resolution.
-Each institution will have a defined process for resolution that is published and readily available to students. - Students have the responsibility to complete all materials required for admission and to submit the application on or before the published deadlines. - Students have the responsibility to plan their courses of study by referring to the specific published degree requirements of the college or academic program in which they intend to earn a bachelor's degree. - When a student changes a major or degree program, the student assumes full responsibility for meeting the new requirements.
+Each institution will have a defined process for resolution that is published and readily available to students.

+- 5. Students have the responsibility to complete all materials required for admission and to submit the application on or before the published deadlines. - Students have the responsibility to plan their courses of study by referring to the specific published degree requirements of the college or academic program in which they intend to earn a bachelor's degree. - When a student changes a major or degree program, the student assumes full responsibility for meeting the new requirements - 8.
+Students who complete the general education requirements at any public four-year institution of higher education in Washington, when admitted to another public four-year institution, will have met the lower division general education requirements of the institution to which they transfer.